Michelle Ann Kline

 A note on "decolonizing" teaching

 I am continuously working to "decolonize" my syllabi and teaching techniques.
 What "decolonizing" means to me as an instructor is working to include voices of Indigenous and minoritized people within the courses I teach.
 This means cultivating course content and promoting classroom interactions that treat these voices not as a "yes, but..." style addendum, but as a foundational part of the content, period.
-I am particularly focused on educating students about Indigenous populations in Canada, in the past and present, with respect to child development and inequality.
+As faculty at Simon Fraser University, I have previously focused on educating students about Indigenous populations in Canada, in the past and present, with respect to child development and inequality.
+In my role at Brunel University, I am beginning to learn about anti-Black racism and other types of racism in the UK context.

 This is very much a work in progress, because I am still learning and working on my own understanding.

-If this is of interest to you, please feel free to contact me (makline [at] sfu.ca).
+If this is of interest to you, please feel free to contact me (michelle.kline [at] brunel.ac.uk).
 I am happy to share my course materials, to recommend readings that I have found helpful, or to receive critiques or input about those materials.